santatamas/blog/_posts/2017-09-27-Evaluating-CloudDatastore.md

 I could tweak this by inserting word fragments into the search tags, but for now I guess it's good-enough for my purposes.
 Obviously, I don't consider this a proper and long-term solution.

 # Backup / Restore
-Doing backups and restores are surprisingly easy.
+Doing backups and restores is surprisingly easy.

 First, you have to enable the Admin application on the Cloud Console:
 ![alt text](/images/articles/console_admin.png "Admin section")